odiop88/no-code-mvp/README.md

-# Low-/No- code prototype with Pycaret
+# Low-No-code prototype with Pycaret

 ## Why the APP?